Marine Corps Home of Record Separation Information

-Marines who separate under the conditions specified in the Joint Federal Travel Regulations (JFTR) paragraph U5360, are generally entitled to travel and shipment of household goods to the Home of Record/Place Entered Active Duty and/or Nontemporary Storage at origin for 180 days from the official date of separation.
+Marines who separate under the conditions specified in the Joint Travel Regulations (JTR) paragraph 5320, are generally entitled to travel and shipment of household goods to the Home of Record/Place Entered Active Duty and/or storing Household Goods (HHG) in Non-Temporary Storage (NTS) at origin for 180 days from the official date of separation.

 3000 Marine Corps Pentagon